 Start at the Sunset Crater Visitor Center

 The Monument Visitor Center is open year-round and features exhibits about volcanoes and the powerful forces behind them.
-Maps, ranger talks, guided hikes, bookstore, restrooms, and picnic tables are available at the center.
+Maps, ranger talks, guided hikes, bookstores, restrooms, and picnic tables are available at the center.
 Summer evening programs at Bonito Campground adjacent to the Sunset Crater visitor center.

 Hiking Trails Sunset Crater

-The best way to explore the Sunset Crater Volcano National Monument is through the parks trail system.
+The best way to explore the Sunset Crater Volcano National Monument is through the park’s trail system.
 Although backcountry hiking is not permitted in the park, there are several designated trails through which points of interest can be reached.
 Trailheads can be reached via the monuments loop road.

 Lava’s Edge Trail

 The Lava’s Edge Trail is a 3.4-mile hike.
-A round trip that takes you through ponderosa pines, loose cinders and rough basalt along the rugged edges of the Bonito Lava Flow.
+A round trip that takes you through ponderosa pines, loose cinders, and rough basalt along the rugged edges of the Bonito Lava Flow.

 Sunset Crater A’s Trail